April 11, 2026 • 6 min read

 How do I delete Recently Deleted photos on iPhone permanently?

-Open Photos -> Albums -> Recently Deleted, unlock the album, tap Select, then choose Delete All or selected items.
+Open Photos, tap Collections, swipe up to Utilities, unlock Recently Deleted, tap Select, then choose Delete All or selected items.
 Permanent deletion removes the recovery safety net for those items.

 Does deleting from Recently Deleted remove photos from iCloud too?